Purple urine bag syndrome: Pathophysiology

 Tryptophan (chemical structure shown above) is converted into indole (seen on the right) by bacteria in the gut.

 Purple urine bag syndrome (PUBS) is thought to be caused by tryptophan from the diet being metabolized by bacteria in the gastrointestinal tract to produce indole.
 Indole is absorbed into the blood by the intestine and passes to the liver.
 There, indole is converted to indoxyl sulfate, which is then excreted in the urine.
-In purple urine bag syndrome, bacterial enzymes that colonize the urinary catheter, specifically sulfatases and phosphotases, convert indoxyl sulfate to the colored compounds indirubin and indigo.
-When oxidized indirubin becomes a reddish color while indigo becomes blue.
+In purple urine bag syndrome, bacterial enzymes that colonize the urinary catheter, specifically sulfatases and phosphatases, convert indoxyl sulfate to the colored compounds indirubin and indigo.
+When oxidized, indirubin becomes a reddish color while indigo becomes blue.
 Combined, they react with the plastics in the polyvinylchloride (PVC) in the catheter bag and create the signature purple seen in PUBS.

 The change in tryptophan metabolism is theorized to be due to diminished gut motility resulting in prolonged transit times.
 The additional time will lead to a bacterial overgrowth in the bowel.
 The overabundance of bacterial will facilitate the conversion of tryptophan into indole.

 PUBS has also been linked to long term laxative use.
 A common side effect of overuse of laxatives is damage to the colorectal mucosal lining and changes to the normal intestinal microbiota.
 This will once again allow bacteria to accumulate and facilitate tryptophan conversion.

 The most common bacteria found to be responsible are Providencia stuartti and rettgeri, Proteus mirabilis, Pseudomonas auruginosa, Klebsiella pneumoniae, Escherichia coli, Morganella, and citrobacter species, Enterococci, and Group B Streptococci.

-Risk Factors and Causes
+Causes and risk factors

+Many risk factors can increase how likely it is for someone to develop a urinary tract infection.
+While using a catheter for a prolonged period of time is a potential risk factor, some other risk factors for a urinary tract infection include being female, constipation, and chronic renal failure.
+Pregnant women are also at higher risk of developing UTIs.

 Purple urine bag syndrome can be a side effect of having a urinary tract infection while using a catheter for a long period of time.
 A catheter is a small, flexible tube that can be inserted into a patient's bladder by a medical professional to allow the patient to easily and constantly empty their bladder.
 This is commonly used before/after surgeries, for those who have a blockage preventing them from urinating, to assist those with bladder weakness that is impacting their ability to urinate, etc. While a patient has a catheter inserted, the chemicals produced by their body can react with the chemicals in the tubing and bag of the catheter.

-Many risk factors can increase how likely it is for someone to develop a urinary tract infection.
-While using a catheter for a prolonged period of time is a potential risk factor, some other risk factors for a urinary tract infection include being of the female gender, constipation, and chronic renal failure.
+Purple urine bag syndrome has greater prevalence among those who have trouble with making bowel movements or are dehydrated (lacking adequate fluid).
+It is also associated with longer periods using a catheter.
+Other significant risk factors include being female, being elderly, and/or being immobile, which refers to the inability to move.